hphelion/documentation/vpn-quickstart.md

 For more details on the Nova and Neutron commands please see the [HP Helion Public Cloud Networking](https://docs.hpcloud.com/api/v13/networking/) and [Compute](https://docs.hpcloud.com/api/v13/compute/) API specifications.

-### Activate the compute service in HP Helion Public Cloud ### {#compute}
+### Activate the Compute  service in HP Helion Public Cloud ### {#compute}

-If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).
-Once you activate the compute service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).
-Make sure you activate a compute instance in HP Helion Public Cloud version 13.5 to access the networking and VPN capabilities.
+If you have not previously created an account and activated the Compute  service please sign up at [http://hpcloud.com](http://hpcloud.com).
+Once you activate the Compute  service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).
+Make sure you activate a Compute service instance in HP Helion Public Cloud version 13.5 to access the networking and VPN capabilities.

 ##Create a new Ubuntu server instance